-- a) When the attacking team is responsible for the puck going out of play in the attacking zone, in all instances, the face-off will be conducted at one of the face-off dots in the attacking zone. - b) A minor penalty shall be assessed any player who delays the game by deliberately shooting, batting, or throwing the puck outside the playing surface of the rink.
-The resulting face-off shall be at the spot where the offence occurred, unless otherwise stated in the rules. - c) If the puck is shot on the back of the net and comes off without any delay or the player or goaltender knocks the puck off the back of the goal netting immediately, play shall continue.
-If the puck is frozen between opposing players or cannot be removed from the back of the net the resulting face-off shall take place at a location covered by the rules.
-Regarding the play in the attacking zone, the officials should be alerted to move the face-off into the neutral zone in the case of the attacking player falling on the puck and causing the stoppage. - d) A minor penalty shall be assessed any goaltender who deliberately drops or throws the puck on the goal netting to cause a stoppage of play. - e) When the puck goes outside the playing area directly off the face-off, the face-off shall remain in the same spot. - f) When the puck is shot and contacts the gloves or the body of a player hanging over the players bench, or if the puck enters the players bench through an open bench door, the face-off shall take place at the nearest face- off spot in the zone from where the puck was shot.
-If the puck hits an opposing player's glove or body that is hanging over the teams' players bench or enters the opposing teams' players bench through an open bench door, the face-off shall take place in the neutral zone adjacent to the opponent's players' bench. - g) Should a scramble take place, or a player accidentally fall on the puck and the puck be out of sight of the Referee, he shall immediately blow his whistle. deflected off the official.
-No goal can be scored as the result of being deflected directly into the net off an official. - k) If the attacking team shoots the puck into the zone and a delayed offside is indicated, or the attacking team contacts the puck with a high stick or bats the puck with the glove and it then deflects off the goal post or crossbar and goes out of play, the ensuing face-off shall be in the neutral zone outside the defending team's zone.
+- a) When the attacking team is responsible for the puck going out of play in the attacking zone, in all instances, the face-off will be conducted at one of the two face-off dots in the attacking zone. - b) A 2-minute minor penalty shall be assessed any player who delays the game by deliberately shooting, batting, or throwing the puck outside the playing surface of the rink.
+The resulting face-off shall be at the spot where the offence occurred, unless otherwise stated in the rules. - c) If the puck is shot on the back of the net and comes off without any delay or, if the player or goaltender knocks the puck off the back of the goal netting without unnecessary delay, play shall continue.
+If the puck is frozen between opposing players or cannot be removed from the back of the net, the Referee shall stop play and the resulting face-off shall take place at a location covered by the rules.
+In the situation regarding the play in the attacking zone, the officials should be alerted to move the face-off into the neutral zone in the case of the attacking player falling on the puck and causing the stoppage. - d) A 2-minute minor penalty shall be assessed the goaltender who deliberately drops or throws the puck on the goal netting to cause a stoppage of play. - e) When the puck goes outside the playing area directly off the face-off, the face-off shall remain in the same spot. - f) When the puck is shot and contacts the gloves or the body of a player hanging over the players bench, or if the puck enters the players bench through an open bench door, the face-off shall take place at the nearest face-off spot in the zone from where the puck was shot.
+However, if the puck hits an opposing player's glove or body that is hanging over the opposing teams' players bench or enters the opposing teams' players bench through an open bench door, the face-off shall take place in the neutral zone adjacent to the opponent's players' bench.

+- g) Should a scramble take place, or a player accidentally fall on the puck and the puck be out of sight of the Referee, he shall immediately blow his whistle to stop play.
+The puck shall then be faced off at the nearest face-off spot in the zone where the play was stopped unless otherwise provided for in the rules. - h) Play will not be stopped if the puck touches an official anywhere on the rink.
+A puck that deflects back into the defending zone off an official who is in the neutral zone, will be deemed to be offside.
+The puck striking or deflecting off an official does not automatically nullify a potential icing. - When a puck deflects off an official and goes out of play, the ensuing face-off will take place at the face-off spot in the zone nearest to where the puck deflected off the official.
+No goal can be scored as the result of being deflected directly into the net off an official. - j) If the attacking team shoots the puck into the zone and a delayed offside is indicated, or the attacking team contacts the puck with a high stick or bats the puck with the glove and it then deflects off the goal post or crossbar and goes out of play, the ensuing face-off shall be in the neutral zone outside the defending team's zone.

-Rule 6-Offside
+Rule 6 - Offside